cgrusden/cgrusden.github.io/_posts/2022-12-17-maxing-out-your-401k-early-in-the-year.md

 image_alt:
 ---

-# Maxing out your 401k early in the year
 When I was in my early 20’s, a guy I worked with was smart as shit about finances and told me to max out my 401k as quick as I could in the beginning of the year since it would have the rest of the year to grow.
 The idea being, you could get $14,000 into the 401k in the first 4 months, you could have 8 more months potentially of bigger gains off $14,000, instead of putting $1,000/month and losing out to compound interest over a longer period of time.

 I was single, no dependents, etc… So I listened to him.